Polymero/ctf-writeups/2021/Foobar CTF 2021-04/Intern/README.md

 ![](Intern.png)

-Upon netcat connection we re greeted with an RSA modulus and public exponent.
+Upon netcat connection we are greeted with an RSA modulus and public exponent.
 Ding ding, e=3 is not secure and might be exploitable, let's keep that in mind.
 We have two choices
 - request a state upon which we receive a random \~69-bit number
 - receive an encrypted flag to which a random number is added